bablokb/pi-webradio/doc/system.md

     Type=Application
     StartupNotify=false
     X-GNOME-Autostart-enabled=true

-and put it into the directory `$HOME/.config/autostart`.
-This file is part of the distribution in the `misc`-directory.
+    Categories=X-Xfce-Toplevel;AudioVideo

+into the directories `$HOME/.config/autostart` and `$HOME/.local/share/applications`.
+Note that you might have to adapt the "Categories"-variable depending on your window-manager (the variable  configures where in the menu the application will show up).

 The script `/usr/local/bin/webradio_chrome.sh` will start chromium in application and kiosk mode: